artainmo/machine-learning/natural-language-processing and LLM/NLP with Probabilistic Models/README.md

 Z<sub>2</sub> = W<sub>2</sub>H + B<sub>2</sub><br>
 Ŷ = softmax(Z<sub>2</sub>)<br>

 Backpropagation calculates the partial derivatives of the cost with respect to weights and biases using gradient descend.
-Weights and biases are updated by being substracting with the associated partial derivatives times [alpha](https://github.com/artainmo/machine-learning/tree/main/supervised-learning%20and%20neural-networks#LEARNING-RATE) with the goal of minizing the cost.
+Weights and biases are updated by being substracted with the associated partial derivatives times [alpha](https://github.com/artainmo/machine-learning/tree/main/supervised-learning%20and%20neural-networks#LEARNING-RATE) with the goal of minizing the cost.

 ##### Extracting word embedding vectors
 Word embeddings are vectors that carry the meaning of words based on the contextual words in the corpus.
 Word embeddings are not the output of the CBOW model they are a by-product of it.